 Independent courses are intended to provide students with an opportunity to earn course credits while conducting an intensive study of a specific topic or research question.
 These courses are designed to be a self-directed study conducted under the supervision of a faculty member.
 This experience is of particular value for students who want to provide additional evidence of their academic abilities in their applications to post-degree or graduate programs.

-All independent project courses are restricted to level 4 students in Health Studies (Major or Medial plans only), Kinesiology or Physical and Health Education and require permission of a faculty supervisor and the SKHS Undergraduate Coordinator.
+All independent project courses are restricted to level 4 students in Health Studies (Major or Medial plans only) or Kinesiology and require permission of a faculty supervisor and the SKHS Undergraduate Chair.

-This document contains detailed information to assist students who would like to explore taking an independent course including information about: requirements; developing a course proposal; finding a supervisor; course approval; and, so on.
+This document contains detailed information to assist students who would like to explore taking an independent course including information about requirements, developing a course proposal, finding a supervisor and registration approval.

 Independent study involving a critical review of the literature on an approved topic of specialization.
 This opportunity trains students how to research a topic in depth by reviewing the current literature on a topic agreed between them and a professor.

 Students do an independent project in an area of specialization in health enhancement, disease prevention, and human performance – or in an area of specialization in Health Studies.

 An independent study involving a research proposal and project on an approved topic in the area of health enhancement, disease prevention, and human performance.
 A minimum GPA of 3.50 is a prerequisite for HLTH/KNPE 595.

 HLTH 595/6.0 Form: Honours Thesis in Health Studies

 KNPE 595/6.0 Form: Honours Thesis in Kinesiology and Physical and Health Education